awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 AWS KMS defines several key identifiers\.
 When you create a KMS key, AWS KMS generates a key ARN and key ID, which are properties of the KMS key\.
 When you create an alias, AWS KMS generates an alias ARN based on the alias name that you define\.
 You can view the key and alias identifiers in the AWS Management Console and in the AWS KMS API\.

 In the AWS KMS console, you can view and filter KMS keys by their key ARN, key ID, or alias name, and sort by key ID and alias name\.
-For help finding the key identifiers in the console, see [Finding the key ID and ARN](find-cmk-id-arn.md)\.
+For help finding the key identifiers in the console, see [Finding the key ID and key ARN](find-cmk-id-arn.md)\.

 In the AWS KMS API, the parameters you use to identify a KMS key are named `KeyId` or a variation, such as `TargetKeyId` or `DestinationKeyId`\.
 However, the values of those parameters are not limited to key IDs\.
 Some can take any valid key identifier\.
 For information about the values for each parameter, see the parameter description in the AWS Key Management Service API Reference\.